 Trams, long since gone going along Regent Street

 “The Land of Many Waters” - that’s what Guyana means and it is certainly true.
-There is water everywhere, from the mighty Essequibo River and the Demerara of sugar fame to the black waters running into the creeks off the main rivers and the dykes and ocean as well as all that that drops from the sky on a frequent basis.
+There is water everywhere, from the mighty Essequibo River and the Demerara of sugar fame to the black waters running into the creeks off the main rivers and the dykes and ocean as well as all that

 But we remember that Guyana as a country is only 41 years old and during that time has suffered a lot of trauma for various reasons.
 Guyana is growing fast and assuming its own identity on a daily basis.
 However, prior to 1966 and Independence Guyana was British Guiana and before that Dutch Guiana and so on and so on throughout its history.
 It’s a different place now, so those who were around in 1966 tell me.
 Guyana moves forward in its own way and, still a member of the Commonwealth, and supported in many ways, it forges ahead to create its own destiny.